alecpm/opsworks-web-python/plone_buildout/README.md

   *  Undeploy: `plone_buildout::instances-undeploy`
   *  Shutdown: `plone_buildout::instances-stop`

-You can custom some aspects of the deployment using the `plone_instances` key in the Stack configuration JSON.
+You can customize many aspects of the deployment using the `plone_instances` key in the Stack configuration JSON.
 In particular you may wish to customize the following values: